Peter Wingrove Peter Wingrove @SmartAsDaddy

 TRANSFORM Trial / NHS England

 The time my doctors say I may have.
-I’m using every day of it to challenge the status quo — because if I’d been found at stage 1, I wouldn’t be racing against the clock.
+I’m using every day of it to fight for screening — because if I’d been found at stage 1, I wouldn’t be racing against the clock.

 Peter Wingrove, diagnosed 2025